It might happen that an error occurs when you want to install your products with the Thrive Product Manager.

 WordPress Max Upload Limit: either 64 or 128 Mb

-Once they make this adjustments, you can go back to the Thrive Product Manager and try installing your products again.
+Once they make these adjustments, you can go back to the Thrive Product Manager and try installing your products again.

 2. cURL is disabled or restricted

 The above-mentioned message might also appear if you have the cURL and it is disabled or restricted on your WordPress-based website.
 This can prevent the successful installation of your products.
 Since the cURL is a tool for transferring data, having it enabled is essential for the installation process.

 Get in touch with your hosting company to make sure that the cURL is enabled and it has no restrictions.
 After you get confirmation about these, you can try the installation of your products again.
 If this was the issue then, the installation should work properly now.

 3. The licensing server’s IP address is not whitelisted

 It is possible that the error during the installation of your products appeared because your server is blocking requests from the licensing server.